 It is often challenging to determine the income of a spouse who is self-employed.
 Tax returns rarely tell the whole story.
-Our firm has extensive experience representing business owners and their spouses.
-If either party owns a business, we often employ business evaluators to help us determine the value.
+Our firm has vast experience representing business owners and their spouses.
+If either party owns a business, we employ business evaluators to help us determine the fair market value of that business.
 In divorce cases, judges typically do not allow the parties to continue as co-owners, without an agreement to do so.
 Therefore, we need to determine the value of the business so the spouse who continues to operate the business can purchase the interest of the other spouse.
-For example, if the business is worth $1 million, the other spouse would receive $500,000 or other property as an offset.
+For example, if the business is valued at $1 million, the other spouse would receive $500,000 or other property as an offset.

 Call us to learn more about dividing your property and assets.

 Without trained and diligent representation to determine what your spouse is earning and the value of marital property, you may fail to acquire all that may be owed to you under the law.